Update: ‘Interior’ section added.

 On the Cadillac dealers

-As per Automotive News, American dealers positively reacted to the small Cadillac electric crossover, which will be positioned below the Lyriq SUV.
+As per Automotive News, American dealers positively reacted to the small Cadillac electric crossover.
 In a related development, Cadillac has asked dealers to either commit to the transition to electric vehicles by investing in infrastructure and training or stop doing business with the brand.
 This has taken a toll on the network, with the number of dealers dropping from 900+ to just about 560 in the United States.

 Featured Image Source: TopElectricSUV.com’s illustration of the Cadillac L232 electric SUV.